jasboys/sycpiano/README.md

 # The official web page of pianist Sean Chen.

+This is a monorepo of all the parts that make up sycpiano.
+Uses [turborepo](https://turbo.build/) for task management.
 This website backend is an [express](http://expressjs.com/) app with a PostgreSQL database.
+Migration is done by [dbmate](https://github.com/amacneil/dbmate)
 The frontend is built with [react](https://facebook.github.io/react/) and bundled with [webpack](https://webpack.github.io/).
+The admin panel uses [react-admin](https://marmelab.com/react-admin/) and bundled with ... ?
+Development is assisted by [vite](https://vitejs.dev/).
 Use [yarn](https://yarnpkg.com/en/) or npm for package management.
-Code is in [typescript](https://www.typescriptlang.org/) and styling is done by [emotion](https://github.com/emotion-js/emotion).
-Admin of the database is administered by another repo [sycpiano-admin](https://github.com/jasboys/sycpiano-admin).
+Code is in [typescript](https://www.typescriptlang.org/) and styling is done in [emotion](https://github.com/emotion-js/emotion).

 ## Getting Started
 Make sure at least version 16 of Node.js is installed.